 It did not take too long at all for the ambitious and progressive club to gain national success.
 In only the year after the inception of the national league, West Adelaide were national champions.
-In these non-finals years, the ‘minor’ premiere was crowned the champion team.
-West won the 1978 title in a scenario only dreamed about – at its home ground, with an 85th-minute goal, on the last day of the league, in front of 16,251 fans – and against longtime cross-city rivals Adelaide City.
+In these non-finals years, the ‘minor’ premier was crowned the champion team.
+West Adelaide won the 1978 title in a scenario only dreamed about – at its home ground, with an 85th-minute goal, on the last day of the league, in front of 16,251 fans – and against longtime cross-city rivals Adelaide City.
 This was a fitting way to celebrate the club’s 33rd anniversary!

-A long lean spell followed West Adelaide’s early successful national stint.
+A long challenging period followed West Adelaide’s early successful national stint.
 The club was to finish at the wrong end of the national league ladder for most of its following national league seasons and were lucky to avoid relegation twice in the early 1980s.
-West was relegated after the last dual-conference national league in 1986.
+West was finally relegated after the last dual-conference national league in 1986.
 The club spent four of the next five seasons in the relative limbo of the South Australian state league, interrupted by a brief return to the national flight in 1989-90.

 A major report commissioned by the national league executive in 1990 implied that it was in the national league’s interests to have a strong club like West Adelaide back in its ranks.
 Thus West Adelaide was virtually invited back to the national league for the 1991-92 season.